FirielEinor/DiscordBot/README.md

   * ping : pong
   * 8ball : answers all your question with precision
   * sondage : the poll function, it rocks
+  * roll : roll the dice and see what happens

 As you can see we already dealt with the essential functionnalities as one does.